msh9/codinginthetrenches.com/content/post/2026-01-13-cc-interest/index.md

 {{<figure src="2026-01-13-cc-interest-balances-by-issuer-size.avif"  caption="Source: CFPB.
 The Consumer Credit Card Market., 2025" alt="A table of credit card balances held by different institution sizes">}}

-Again from the CFPB's biennial report–given high margin requirements for business operations, I would expect smaller, lower overhead, issuers to take over more of the market.
+Again from the CFPB's biennial report–given high margin requirements for large bank business operations, I would expect smaller, lower overhead, issuers to take over more of the market.
 There's a counterargument to this that large banks and issuers have a lower cost of funds, but that doesn't track with market dynamics today already.

 ## Conclusions?

 I'm not sure I have any other than that arbitrary price caps will likely have, potentially many, unintended side effects.

 Credit card interest is high; it is generally the most expensive way to pay for a purchase over time.
-I don't think arbitrary price caps will fix that.
-Similar to how rent control doesn't fix general affordability of apartments or how Californian property tax rules do not result in fair property taxation.
+I don't think arbitrary price caps will fix that similar to how rent control doesn't fix general affordability of apartments or how Californian property tax rules do not result in fair property taxation.

 If I could wave a wand I'd focus on cheap, easy to use, payment rails that could replace existing credit and debit platforms in a way that eliminates the 2%-5% payment cost baked into all retail goods.
 I don't care what it is, it could be crypto/stablecoins.
 It could be FedNow or something else.